DoubleDeez/MDViewModel/README.md

 - Generates Blueprint events automatically for binding view model data to Blueprint logic, facilitating event-based updates to your Views
 - Custom editor extensions to improve view model workflows and debugging
 - FieldNotify properties and functions on view models are automatically exposed as Blueprint Events
+- Integrates with the Blueprint Editor Debugger to display the values of properties on view models that are set on the instance being debugged

 ## Compatibility